FizzBee

 sequenceDiagram

-note left of 'Coordinator#0': Write
+note left of 'Coordinator#0': Commit

 'Coordinator#0' ->> 'Participant#0': Prepare()